 The Melbourne Cinémathèque is a not-for-profit, volunteer-run film society.
 We hold screenings at The Australia Centre for the Moving image every Wednesday night for most of the year.
 Admission is by membership, which can be obtained on a monthly or yearly basis.

-The films in this program are courtesy of the National Film & Sound Archive, Australia.
+35mm print courtesy of the National Film & Sound Archive, Australia.

 Friends of Cinémathèque Membership